PROPOSED INFRASTRUCTURE RENEWAL FEE

 |

-How will the Infrastructure Renewal fees be used by the Municipality? |
+How will the Infrastructure Renewal Fees be used by the Municipality? |

-What if I don’t have a water or wastewater connection on the system available to me? |
+What if I don’t have a water or wastewater connection at my property line available to me? |

 Although a water or wastewater service runs by your property, there may not be a connection on the line (curb stop) readily available for you to connect.
 If this is the case, you may be eligible for a 50% discount.
 A request to Public Services will need to be made to confirm eligibility. |